Two people look at rear-end collision car damage. | Maggiano, DiGirolamo & Lizzi

 You have rights if you got rear-ended by another driver.
 However, just because a motorist hits you from behind does not mean that you are automatically entitled to compensation.

-If you have been seriously injured in a rear-end collision, what really matters is who was at fault in your case.
+If you have been seriously injured in a rear-ended car crash, what really matters is who was at fault in your case.
 Call Maggiano, DiGirolamo & Lizzi at (201) 585-9111 today if you got rear-ended in or around Fort Lee, New Jersey.

 The Trailing Driver Is At Fault in Most Rear-End Accidents